'En Esur: Necropolis

 Burial caves dating from the fourth to the second millennium BCE were found at Tell el-Asawir during 1953 excavations.
 The Tell el-Asawir necropolis, located near a stone quarry, underwent a salvage excavation in 2003, resulting in a find presented to the press as "the largest Bronze Age necropolis in the world".
 The Ministry of Religious Affairs intervened and the thousands of human skeletons excavated from burial chambers measuring up to 100 m2 had to be reburied before they could be scientifically studied, although their age excluded the possibility of them being the remains of Jews, which are not to be disturbed under Jewish religious laws.
-In 2009 there was hardly anything to be found online about the findings, almost as if they had never been made.